 He served as the Chief Scientific Adviser to the Prime Minister and Secretary of the DRDO from 1992 to 1999.
 During this time period, Pokhran-II Nuclear tests were conducted in which Kalam played a vital role along with the prime Minister Shri Atal Bihari Vajpayee.

-During the late 1990s, Kalam was being considered as the best known Nuclear Scientist.
+During the late 1990s, Kalam was considered as the best known Nuclear Scientist.

 Career as President of India-

-Kalam served as a President of India from 25 July 2002 to 25 July 2007.
+Kalam served as the President of India from 25 July 2002 to 25 July 2007.
 He stepped down as the President on 25 July 2007 and didn’t contest for Presidential Election in 2007.